TheSilvered/nest/docs/system_library.md

 This function cannot be accessed by importing the normal system library, you need to import the C source instead.

+!!!warning
+    This function exits the process early rather than ending it with a special error that lets Nest free properly any allocated memory.

 ---

 ## Constants